 MSc in Surgical Science and Practice

-Gain the essential non-clinical skills for a successful clinical career
+Gain the essential non-clinical skills, knowledge, and insight for a successful clinical career

 When and how do I apply?